KAS S1 Access Control Gateway - Ceiling Mount, Wireless BLE and Sub-GHz, LAN PoE or Wi-Fi

 - Position centrally relative to the doors being served.
 Avoid locations above metal ducting, concrete beams, or structural steel without range testing.

-- LAN PoE (Option 1) is the preferred wiring method for new installations and sites with more than 4 gateways.
+- LAN PoE (Option 1) is the preferred method for new installations and sites with more than 4 gateways.
 Each gateway requires an independent Cat-5/6 cable from the site patch panel.

 - DC loop cable from a remote transformer (Option 3) suits retrofit sites.
 Refer to the Wiring and Installation tab for DC circuit design data including maximum cable distance and transformer output requirements.